turbot/tailpipe-plugin-aws/docs/index.md

 }
 ```

-This will allow you to configure tailpipe now to assume the service role.
+This will allow you to configure Tailpipe now to assume the service role.

 #### aws credential file: